 Before you start using IDC, we want you to understand the logic behind the software and get an idea of how it operates.
 IDC works in a completely different way than our competitors’ software because IDpack in the Cloud comes with two separate components.
 We decided to separate the card design from the card production, so we created Designer and Producer, which together make up IDC.
 There is a reason for this: when you have designed a project that is to be used at an event to print anything from hundreds up to tens of thousands of cards, you do not want anyone on the network to be able to interfere with the design of the card in any way.
 This is a major security advantage that you will not find in other software.

-Moreover, with 20 years of experience by selling our software IDpack for Windows, we realized two things.
-First, most of our customers don’t use the full potential of Designer and create very basic card designs with only logo, picture, first and last name, title and barcode on a white background.
+Moreover, with 22 years of experience selling our software IDpack for Windows, we realized two things.
+First, most of our customers don’t use the full potential of Designer and create very basic card designs with only logo, Photo ID, first and last name, title, and barcode on a white background.
 Second, they struggle with the database because creating a database and modifying it is not a simple task and requires expertise that most don’t have.

 Those are the main reasons why with IDpack in the Cloud, we are taking full control over the design and database.
 You can choose your design in our templates and customize it with Designer and choose the fields you need for the data collection in our fields list.
 That way, you can concentrate on your business and get amazing cards with the fields you need for data collection and do this anywhere in the world.